ryanraaum/bioanth-datasets/README.md

 # bioanth-datasets
-A collection of example datasets from biological anthropology
+An R package with a collection of example datasets from biological anthropology.